tiran/defusedxml/README.txt

 Entity declarations can contain more than just text for replacement.
 They can also point to external resources by public identifiers or system identifiers.
 System identifiers are standard URIs.
-When the URI is an URL (e.g. a ``http://`` locator) some parsers download the resource from the remote location and embed them into the XML document verbatim.
+When the URI is a URL (e.g. a ``http://`` locator) some parsers download the resource from the remote location and embed them into the XML document verbatim.